 One of the reasons it is so important to pursue a claim after a spinal cord injury is the associated expenses.
 The average annual cost of treatment for an injured spine is between $15,000 and $30,000.
 The estimated lifetime costs total over $3 million.

-This is a tough expense for anyone to handle, and insurance will only cover up to a certain amount of it.
+This is a tough expense for anyone, and insurance will only cover up to a certain amount.
 Insurance claims will not cover lifetime earnings you would have earned had you not sustained an injury to your spinal cord.

 This can be a bleak picture for many facing a challenging future without the financial help they need and deserve.
 However, there is hope.
 If another person or entity was responsible for your injury, you might be able to bring a claim against them with the help of an experienced spinal cord injury lawyer in Dallas.